afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/InputHubTest/README.md

 - In clutch mode, clutch paddles are combined into a single axis.
 - In clutch mode, bite point calibration works properly.
 - Configured button combinations works properly when selecting wheel functions.
-- In "ALT" mode, "ALT" buttons activate the "ALT" function when pushed.
+- In "ALT" mode, "ALT" buttons engage the "ALT" function when pushed.
-- In button" mode, "ALT" buttons are mapped to their button numbers when pushed.
+- In button mode, "ALT" buttons are mapped to their button numbers when pushed.

 ## Hardware setup